heroku/heroku-pgmigrate/README.md

 ## Bugs

+`pg:migrate` can be dangerous if one has moved, duplicated, or overwritten their SHARED_DATABASE_URL configuration, including both within one application and between multiple applications.

 `pg:migrate` is not safe to use under concurrent access (multiple users at the same time).
 In event of an abort, it may be necessary to
 determine: